denten-books/plain-text/3-format.md

 "geometric and mechanical splendor."
-His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations" [@marinetti_marinetti:_1972, ???].[^ln4-marinetti] Art cannot be reduced to "thinking in symbols" Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
+His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations" [@marinetti_marinetti:_1972, ???].[^ln4-marinetti] Art cannot be reduced to "thinking in symbols" Shklovsky wrote.
 Meaning "dies" and "becomes invisible" through frequent use.
 Such dead and transparent language can no longer evoke wonder or curiosity.
 For Shklovsky and his peers, vital art served to counteract death by "resurrecting the word" in "making the form difficult" [@shklovsky_hod_1923, ???].
-Form, in that sense, renews content.
-The study of poetic language (and not necessarily poetry) therefore pays attention to device, which aids in the process of semantic renewal.
+Formalism, in that sense, was seen as having the potential to renew content.

-Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were also responding negatively to the Hegelian tradition of reading for deep, symbolic interpretation.
-In a seminal 1917 volume on the "Theory of Poetic Language," Osip Brik writes, mockingly:[^ln4-translate]
+Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were responding negatively to the Hegelian tradition of reading for deep, symbolic interpretation.
+In a seminal 1917 volume on the "Theory of Poetic Language," Osip Brik wrote, mockingly:[^ln4-translate]

 > "The art of poetry is a symbolic art.
 The language of poetry is a symbolic language.
 Euphony and rhythm are the fair garments that clothe the